timothytran/ngModular/README.md

 A highly scalable and modular AngularJS boilerplate which emphasize on following best practices.

 ## Purpose
 ngModular is designed to provide a template for developing highly scalable AngularJS application.
-It compe prepackaged with the most popular design frameworks:  RequireJS, SASS, Twitter Bootstrap, Unit Testing, jsHint, Grunt, Docker, etc..
+It come prepackaged with the most popular design frameworks:  RequireJS, SASS, Twitter Bootstrap, Unit Testing, jsHint, Grunt, Docker, etc..

 ## Quick Start
 #### Setup Local Environment